ONAFTLibrary/LibraryONAFT/README.md

-# LibraryONAFT
+# LibraryONTU
-This project was created for scientific and technical library ONAFT.
+This project was created for scientific and technical library ONTU.
 For detailed review follow the link https://library.onaft.edu.ua.

 ## Technologies